IDoCodingStuffs/python-doodles/freeform-log.md

 - Figure how to batch the input, or alternatively use gradient accumulation (second option is lazier)
 - Add some image augments.
 Start with reintroducing Gaussian blur, then flips and then rotations etc.

 Starting with grad acc first.
 Let's do Gaussian blur too, why not.
+Also cranked up alpha and gamma.